 A village flair in the midst of Berlin's grey concrete jungle?
 There’s one neighbourhood that strikes that balance with ease: Berlin Spandau!
 In the old town of Spandau, old timber-framed houses adorn the urban scenery and its parks tempt you to take a break.

-Away from the matcha lattes and concept stores, a real gem hides away from the tourist masses and residents of the hipster districts: Berlin Spandau!
+Away from the trendy cafes and concept stores, a real gem hides from the tourist masses and residents of the hipster districts: Berlin Spandau!
 This Berlin neighbourhood has a lot to offer its newcomers.

-Before you set foot in the streets of Berlin Spandau and let yourself drift into the village flair, it's good to know what actually belongs to Berlin Spandau.
-After all, even for locals it hasn't been that obvious: until 1920, Berlin Spandau was still an independent municipality and later became the eighth district of Berlin.
+Before you set foot in the streets of Berlin Spandau and let yourself drift into the village flair, it's good to know what's actually part of the neighbourhood.

-What's more, Berlin Spandau was the only district in Berlin that was divided by an East-West conflict after the war.
-But back to the present: what actually belongs to Berlin Spandau?
+What's more, Berlin Spandau was the only district in Berlin that was divided by an East-West conflict.
+But enough history for today.
+Let's get back to the present: what's part of Berlin Spandau?

 So, time to discover 7 places in Berlin Spandau that will soon make you look like a local!
 Ready?

-A 180-degree change in front of the town hall: in winter, the square in front of the town hall in Spandau buzzes with the lights of the Christmas market, and during the week, fruit and flower vendors bustle about the weekly market.
+During the week, fruit and flower vendors bustle at the farmer's market.
 Between the fresh vegetables and colourful flowers, you can let the baristas whip up a coffee for you or try a gourmet journey through the food trucks at the weekly market.